jkallich/ACSL/README.md

 # ACSL
 American Computer Science League practice problems

-These programs are solutions to American Computer Science League practice questions.
-I do not have the questions that go with the programs, so they are here for the archival purpose.
+There are no questions that go with the programs, so the programs are here for the archival purpose.